abdibogor/PHP/README.md

 php-oop-fundamentals
-This repository accompanies the Tuts+ course PHP OOP Fundamentals

 What Is OOP?
 In this lesson, we're going to have a look at what object oriented programming is, exactly.
 This may seem superfluous, but you will see that understanding just a LITTLE of the core concepts behind OOP, will really get you a long way.